molily/molily.de/_posts/2019-02-03-testing-angular.md

 }
 ```

-Since we also want to test the custom controls feature, we need to pass a controls template:
+Since we also want to test the custom controls feature, we need to pass a controls template.
+We will use the simple controls discussed above.

 ```typescript
 const items = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];